The difference is Parent Involvement - a rewarding chance to learn about and contribute to your children’s early educational experiences.

 Parent Education and Involvement

-In addition to these committees, IPCP also has positions for President, Vice President, Treasurer and Secretary.
+In addition to these committees, the IPCP Board also has parent-staffed positions for President, Vice President, Treasurer, and Secretary.